kallistisoft/PocuterUtils/README.md

 # PocuterUtils - Pocuter Utility Library and Applications
-PocuterUtils is a collection of applications and utility library for developing application for the [Pocuter](https://pocuter.com/pocuter-one)  ecosystem
+PocuterUtils is a collection of applications and utility library for developing applications for the [Pocuter](https://pocuter.com/pocuter-one)  ecosystem

 At this point in time, some of the apps require the [Kallistisoft fork of the Pocuter Library](https://github.com/kallistisoft/PocuterLib)

 ***